plapadoo/matrix-ical-bot/README.md

     nix-build

 The resulting files will be located in the `result/` directory.
+To build the Docker image, use

+    nix-build dockerimage.nix

+This will, at the last line, output a path that you can feed into `docker load`.

 ### Using cabal